saadeghi/theme-change/README.md

 3️⃣ Use one of these data attributes to change the theme 👇👇
   ### ✅ Toggle ###
   Using `data-toggle-theme`
-  Clicking on this button, toggles between the default theme and `dark` theme
+  Clicking on this button, toggles between the default theme and `dark` theme and applies the `ACTIVECLASS` when `dark` theme is active
   ```
-  <button data-toggle-theme="dark"></button>
+  <button data-act-class="ACTIVECLASS" data-toggle-theme="dark"></button>
   ```

   ### ✅ Buttons ###